-Costa Brava for the Travel Bloggers' Exchange (TBEX) conference in April 2015.
+Costa Brava for the Travel Bloggers' Exchange (TBEX) conference.
 We made a week of it starting in Languedoc and then taking the train to Costa Brava with Girona as our gateway.
-We had just a few hours to explore between the time our train arrived and the time our bus departed for Lloret de Mar.
-We definitely made the most of it.
-Here are eleven things to do, experience, and (of course!) eat if you have a short layover in Girona.
+We definitely made the most of Girona in a day before our bus departed for Lloret de Mar.
+Read on for eleven things to do, experience, and (of course!) eat on a short visit to Girona.

 1. Learn your abc's

 With any new place, it's important to learn the abc's and lay a strong foundation.
 We took that literally in Girona and admired the brightly colored letters that popped against the stone walls of the town.
 Keep an eye out for art installations throughout the town.

 2. Walk the walls

 Girona is a particularly well preserved town in Costa Brava and the reconstructed town wall adds to the charm.
 Girona has been subject to 25 sieges during its history so it's no wonder it has such an imposing wall.
 The walls were demolished in the 19th century so the city could expand but some parts have been reconstructed.
 A walk along the wall was definitely the highlight of our visit and offered sweeping views of the town below.